-Chris is a long-standing member of Civitas and has built a strong practice within Wales and beyond focusing on Employment law, Regulatory and Personal Injury work.
+Chris is a long-standing member of Civitas and has built a strong practice within Wales and beyond focusing on Employment law and Regulatory work.

 Chris has considerable experience representing Local Authorities in Education and Safeguarding matters, especially in a disciplinary context (covering both internal disciplinary proceedings and tribunal proceedings).

 Chris previously practiced at the Criminal Bar for a number of years and gained considerable experience at conducting cases (for both prosecution and defence) involving environmental health, food hygiene, trading standards and animal welfare.

 Chris is well versed in dealing with public law and human rights-based challenges made to decisions taken in the above, and other, contexts.

 Chris has experience of conducting litigation at the highest level, including before the Court of Appeal.

 Chris was once again ranked as Band 1 Counsel for employment law (Wales and Chester circuit) in the recent publications of Chambers and Partners 2019 and Legal 500.